In this guide I explain how to disassemble a Dell Latitude D500 laptop.

 Carefully remove the display assembly.
-In one of the previous posts I explain how to remove the LCD screen from a similar Dell laptop.
-It’s not necessary to remove the display panel from the laptop in order to remove the screen.
-You can do it while the display panel is still attached to the laptop.
+In one of the previous posts I explain how to remove the LCD screen from a similar Dell model.

-Remove one screw securing the CD/DVD drive and pull the drive from the laptop.
+Remove one screw securing the CD/DVD drive and pull the drive out.

 Remove both memory (RAM) modules.